mru00/mobile_telemetry/README.md

 This is a telemetry module targeting RC cars.

 * Uses Bluetooth Smart (Bluetooth Low Energy) as transport
-* Uses your mobile phone to display the data
+* Uses your Android phone to display the data

 It currently supports